guide

 Summary

-• The ideal room temperature is different for everyone – it depends how different people respond to heat and cold, as well as what you’ve been doing that day, or what you’re wearing
+• The ideal room temperature is different for everyone – it depends how different people respond to heat and cold, as well as what you’ve been doing that day, or what you’re wearing.

-• Aim for an average of 20°C – with the bedroom slightly cooler, and the bathroom slightly warmer
+• Aim for an average of 20°C – with the bedroom slightly cooler, and the bathroom slightly warmer.

 • One of the easiest ways to cut down your energy bills is to find a better deal – ideally with an energy company that offers renewable energy.
 With the right deal, not only will you help to lower your bills, but you’ll also be burning through far fewer fossil fuels – which is a win-win for both you and the environment.
+Why not see how much you could save with OVO?
+You make the switch.
+We’ll help you save and cut carbon.

 Sources and references: